ding-lab/VirusScan/README.md

 5. NCBI nt database: Download NT database from ftp://ftp.ncbi.nih.gov/blast/db/.

+6. Viral nt database: Downlaod viral nt database from https://drive.google.com/open?id=0B-teklYT0wbDMEh6ZlhzMVo2QlE.

-6. NCBI taxonomy database: Download NCBI taxonomy database from ftp://ftp.ncbi.nih.gov/pub/taxonomy/.
+7. NCBI taxonomy database: Download NCBI taxonomy database from ftp://ftp.ncbi.nih.gov/pub/taxonomy/.

-6.1.
+7.1.
 Create a directory to hold taxonomy file, e.g. taxdump_2016_06_20.
 Download taxdump.tar.gz file to the directory and Type "tar -xzf taxdump.tar.gz" to untar the file.

-6.2.
+7.2.
 Create MySQL Database for the taxonomy information

 Ask your MySQL database administrator to create a MySQL database for taxonomy information, and grant privileges on this database to a suitable username.
 For example, ask your MySQL database administrator to use following commands to create a database named "vs_taxondb" and grant all privileges to the user "vs_taxonUser" with the password "vs_password".